lanl/PyBNF/docs/algorithms.rst

 Implementation details
 ^^^^^^^^^^^^^^^^^^^^^^
 Our implementation is described in [Kozer2013]_.
 We start at a random point in parameter space, and make a step of size ``step_size`` to move to a new location in parameter space.
-We take the value of the objective function to be the probability of the data given the parameter set (the *likelihood* in Bayesian statistics).
+We take the value of the objective function to be the negative log probability of the data given the parameter set (the *likelihood* in Bayesian statistics).
 We assume a prior distribution based on the parameter definitions in the config file -- a uniform, loguniform, normal, or lognormal distribution, depending on the config key used.
 Note: If a uniform or loguniform prior is used, the prior does not affect the result other than to confine the distribution within the specified range.
 If a normal or lognormal prior is used, the prior does affect the probability of accepting each proposed move, and therefore the choice of prior affects the final sampled probability distribution.

 The Bayesian *posterior* distribution -- the probability of the parameters given the data -- is given by the product of the above likelihood and prior.
 We use the value of the posterior to determine whether to accept the proposed move.